By the Smartbnb team

-Two very different events, and yet we learnt a few things in common.
-Here's our recap.
+Two very different events, and yet we learned a few things in common.
+Here’s our recap.

-So many people know each other and are all to keen to introduce you to others, share ideas, techniques and tips.
+So many people know each other and are all too keen to introduce you to others, share ideas, techniques, and tips.

 We’re definitely looking forward to our next events, and we’ve already booked to be at:

 - Host 2019 (London) – We’re not sponsoring, but part of our team will be attending.

 - VRMA European Conference (Lisbon)